-EPD136 Lab and Field Training IA
+EPD136 Lab and Field Training IA 4 cr. hr.

 Setting poles is the first experience students receive in the field.
 Students learn the basic skill of setting a pole by hand digging, and then learn to climb and work the poles.
 Skills learned in the classroom are applied to lab and field exercises.